Mental Health Crisis Support in Washington: Immediate Help When You Need It Most

 - Understand what triggered the crisis

-- Adjust treatment plans to prevent future crises
+- Adjust individualized treatment plans in Washington to prevent future crises

 - Create a personalized safety plan